Thoughtscript/academic_papers/Fragments/Type-Particular.md

 (1) Sx correlates highly with Px
 (2) ~All x el S (Px)

-Tendencency, particularly during heightened anger to implicitly deny - anger negates the rational constraints on (2).
+Tendency, particularly during heightened anger to implicitly deny - anger negates the rational constraints on (2).

 Furthermore, If most Sx are Qx : Px -> Qx.